 Show Me What You’re Working With

-The second step, you have to figure out what you’ve got to work with.
+The second step is that you have to figure out what you’ve got to work with:

 Let’s Be Real

-All the sudden they are causing a strain on their retirement portfolio so we have to have a come-to-Jesus meeting and I address the issue,
+All of a sudden, they are causing a strain on their retirement portfolio, so we have to have a come-to-Jesus meeting and I address the issue,

 “Hey, this was the plan when we first started, now why are we deviating?
-Why are we all the sudden buying things that initially weren’t on our plan?”
+Why are we all of a sudden buying things that initially weren’t on our plan?”

 Retirement: The Early Years

 Going back to that rule of thumb as far as the 70%-80%, typically what I’ve seen is this: In the first couple years of retirement, it’s like the kid who has been stuck in class all day long and it’s sunny outside.